IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 -----------------------

 This entity contains all of the metadata for a user's specific debt problem but not information on specific debts.
 Specific debt information is in debt entities.
 A debt problem may have multiple debts attached.

+.. note:: We currently envision a 1-1 relationship between debt problem and debts but the system is structured to accommodate the potential 1-many relationship in the future.

 +----------------------+-------------------+--------------------------------------+
 | Field name           | Type              | Description                          |